Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 * Promote a brand of fitness recipe's(In this case books) and other fitness related products
 * Allow the user to create a profile
 * Allow the user to purchase fitness related products
+* Generate revenue for the site owner
+* Empower the site owner to manage orders, products, reviews and entries in the contact us form

 ## User Goals: